Voluntary Self–Exclusion & Responsible Gambling

 In addition, anyone who is self–excluded is ineligible for jackpots.
 This is intended as a deterrent to discourage people who have self-excluded from attending a gambling facility.
 Funds withheld are then used for responsible and problem gambling research projects.

 In 2011, BCLC concluded a four–year longitudinal study on the Voluntary Self–Exclusion program from the perspective of program participants.

 The study concluded the program is effective.
 In fact, 93 per cent of study participants said they would recommend the program to others.

 This same year, at the request of BCLC and the Gaming Policy and Enforcement Branch, the Responsible Gambling Council completed a review of BCLC’s VSE program.
 The review provided recommendations for additional program enhancements.
 BCLC has implemented many of these and is continuing to look at ways of incorporating others.

 VSE is an important component of BCLC’s responsible gambling program and we work with researchers and other gambling jurisdictions to determine develop contemporary best practices.

-The B.C.
-Problem Gambling Help Line, 1-888-795-6111, is open 24/7 for confidential and free support for all British Columbians.
+The BC GAM Info Line, 1-888-795-6111, is open 24/7 for confidential and free problem gambling support for all British Columbians.
 Funded and administered by the Province, the help-line offers information, referral and crisis counselling related to excessive gambling.